arcturo/library/coffeescript/chapters/07_the_bad_parts.md

     wem();
     function wem() {}

 The is because of function scope.
 Functions get hoisted before the programs execution and as such are available everywhere in the scope they were defined in, even if called before the actual definition in the source.
-Trouble is, hoisting behavior differs between browser, for example:
+The trouble is, hoisting behavior differs between browser; for example:

-    if (1) {
+    if (true) {
       function declaration() {
         return "first";
       }